HiThisIsNotCodeRepo/HelloTeachYourselfSQL/Lesson_11/README.md

 ORDER BY cust_name;
 ```

 In above query the subquery is executed once for every customer retrieved.
-The `WHERE` condition must be in the format
+The `WHERE` condition must be in the fully
-of `table_name.column_name` to avoid ambiguity .
+qualified column name `table_name.column_name` to avoid ambiguity .